Linchuki/Linchuki/README.md

 * Knowledge of operating systems, the ability to use Linux
 * The concept of methodology Agile (Scrum, Kanban)
 * Knowledge of networks, tcp/ip, http
-* basic knowledge of SQL, HTML, CSS, JavaScript
+* Basic knowledge of SQL, HTML, CSS, JavaScript

 [Here is my CV]( https://cv.hexlet.io/ru/resumes/3652)